buley/personal/src/content/advice.md

 - *"To be governed is to be watched, inspected, spied upon, directed, law-driven, numbered, regulated, enrolled, indoctrinated, preached at, controlled, checked, estimated, valued, censured, commanded, by creatures who have neither the right nor the wisdom nor the virtue to do so."* -- Pierre-Joseph Proudhon
 - *"The state is the coldest of all cold monsters."* -- Friedrich Nietzsche
 - *"Anarchy is the mother of order."* -- Pierre-Joseph Proudhon

+ - *"Civilization has not much to brag about.
+It drives its victims in flocks, repressing the growth of individuality."* -- John Muir

 ## Anarchy, Authority, and The Nature of Power
 *Who rules?
 Who obeys?
 And why?*